radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Diameter {{?RFC6733}} is the closest protocol in functionality to RADIUS, but the Diameter use-case is applicable to large-scale telecommunications and internet service providers (ISPs).
 Support for Diameter is not available in equipment available to consumers or enterprises.
 As such, replacing RADIUS with Diameter is not an option.

 Other proposals for protocols to replace RADIUS are even less effective.
 TACACS+ {{?RFC8907}} has some overlap with RADIUS for administrator login to network devices, but it cannot be used outside of that limited scope.
 TACACS+ does not support 802.1X, end-user authentication, or end-user accounting.
-It is therefoe impossible for an ISP or enterprise to replace RADIUS with TACACS+.
+It is therefore impossible for an ISP or enterprise to replace RADIUS with TACACS+.

 Kerberos {{?RFC4120}} is also not a option.
 It is most generally used to authenticate applications, when the underlying system already has network access.
 Kerberos also does not support 802.1X, and does not support accounting.

-The situation is much the same with any proposal to replace RADIUS with IPSec.
-While IPSec does authenticates devices prior to bringing up the VPN, those devices must already have network access.
-IPSec also requires that the end-user traffic be transported over the IPSec connection, where RADIUS does not transport any end-user traffic.
+The situation is much the same with any proposal to replace RADIUS with IPsec.
+While IPsec does authenticates devices prior to bringing up the VPN, those devices must already have network access.
+IPsec also requires that the end-user traffic be transported over the IPsec connection, where RADIUS does not transport any end-user traffic.

 In conclusion, recommendations to use alternate protocols are, at best, misguided.
 We do not recommend following "security" advice which is based on a fundamental misunderstanding of networking protocols.